nditech/org.ndi.demtools/README.md

 Once Drupal is installed, follow the steps [here](https://docs.civicrm.org/sysadmin/en/latest/install/drupal7/) to install CiviCRM.

-### Installing NDI Civi Extension
+### Installing DemTools CiviCRM Extension

-Once CiviCRM is installed, go where the application has been installed and go into the directory `civicrm/ext`.
+Once CiviCRM is installed, navigate to where the application has been installed and go into the directory `civicrm/ext`.
 This directory is where all extensions will be located.
-To add an extension, simply clone a copy of the extension inside this folder.
-So, to install the NDI Civi extension, copy this repository into the folder using `git clone https://github.com/nditech/org.ndi.demtools.git`.
-When you log in to Civi, the NDI Civi Extension should now appear.
+To add an extension, simply use Git to clone a copy of the extension inside this folder.

+Much of the custom functionality NDI provides to adapt Civi to the needs of political partners has been consolidated into one “DemTools CiviCRM” extension.
+To install the DemTools CiviCRM extension, copy this repository into the civicrm/ext directory by navigating there and then running `git clone https://github.com/nditech/org.ndi.demtools.git`.
+After doing this, log in to Civi, and go to `https://name-of-your-site/en/civicrm/admin/extensions` to see the extensions present.
+The “DemTools CiviCRM” should now appear.
+From here, extensions can be installed to enable, or disabled.

 ### Additional Extensions

 Below are additional Civi extensions that can be installed to add additional functionality.
 The process for installing these will be the same as installing the NDI Civi extension - simply go to `civicrm/ext` and clone the extension, substituting in the repository url for the extension you are installing.

 ##### Recommended Extensions: